Regulations of the New Zealand Young Physicists’ Tournament

 The NZYPT tournament is held during a period determined by the NOC (from February to May).
 All teams participate in a one-day Regional Tournament in either Auckland, Wellington or Christchurch.
 The Local Organising Committee (LOC) is responsible for the conduct of the tournament in their region according to these (NZYPT) IYPT NZ Regulations.
 The NOC decides on the members of the LOC.

 In the Regional Tournaments all teams participate in three Selective PFs where each team must report on three different problems during the regional competition.
-The top two teams from different schools from each region compete in the National Final along with other top teams from the regions selected so as to be proportionally representative of the overall entry.
+In 2021 the top team from each region competes in the National Online Final.

 NZYPT is a schools based competition and only one team from each school can participate in the National final of NZYPT.
-Should a single school gain 1st and 2nd place in the regional competition the school may select which team continues to the National final.
 (Note Rule III 4.
 The membership of the team must remain the same: schools cannot select students from both teams).

 VI.
 The Physics Fight regulations